conda-forge/conda-forge.github.io/src/recipe.rst

 *If there are details you are not sure about please open a pull request.
 The conda-forge team will be happy to answer your questions.*

-In case you are building your first recipe using conda-forge, a step-by-step instruction and checklist that might help you with a sucessfully build is provided in the following.
+In case you are building your first recipe using conda-forge, a step-by-step instruction and checklist that might help you with a sucessful build is provided in the following.

 Step-by-step instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Fork the `example recipes <https://github.com/conda-forge/staged-recipes/tree/master/recipes>`_
-2. Within your forked copy, generate a new folder in the recipes subdirectory and copy meta.yml from the example directory.
+2. Within your forked copy, generate a new folder in the recipes subdirectory and copy `meta.yml <https://github.com/conda-forge/staged-recipes/blob/master/recipes/example/meta.yaml>`_ from the example directory.
 Please leave the example directory unchanged!
 3. Edit the copied recipe (`meta.yml <https://github.com/conda-forge/staged-recipes/blob/master/recipes/example/meta.yaml>`_) as you need it
-4. Generate the ssh 256 key like described in the example recipe using the
+4. Generate the ssh 256 key like described in the example recipe using the `openssl` tool.
+As an alternative you can also go to the package description on `PyPi <https://pypi.org>`_ where you can directly copy the ssh 256 key from.
-   openssl tool
 5. Ensure to fill in the `tests` section.
-Simple tests would just import your module.
-More advanced would be that you run the tests coming with your package itself.
-For this you would need to TBD SECTION ON TESTING
+Simple tests would just import your modulei and are described in the example.
 6. Remove all comments in the `meta.yml <https://github.com/conda-forge/staged-recipes/blob/master/recipes/example/meta.yaml>`_